dYdX v4 - The dYdX Chain

 One of dYdX’s core values is to think 10x bigger. dYdX should focus on what it could achieve, rather than protecting what has been built so far.

-Our goal is to see dYdX eventually become one of the largest exchanges in all of crypto.
+Our goal is to see dYdX open-source software power one of the largest exchanges in all of crypto.
 We realize this is an extremely difficult and ambitious goal, but believe dYdX should make choices to maximize the chance of achieving that goal, rather than settling for a lower definition of success.

-We were not satisfied with any of the existing approaches to developing a fully decentralized exchange.
-While we have confidence we could develop a leading protocol using any of these tested approaches, we did not believe they could support an experience that would get us close to seeing the goal be achieved.
+We were not satisfied with any of the existing approaches to developing open-source software for a fully decentralized exchange.
+While we have confidence we could develop open-source software to power a leading protocol using any of these tested approaches, we did not believe they could support an experience that would get us close to seeing the goal be achieved.

-Developing a decentralized, off-chain orderbook and matching engine and moving from Ethereum to a dYdX-specific chain as a major DeFi protocol is very much untested, but we believe this gives dYdX the best shot at developing a network that could offer a long term competitive product experience with centralized exchanges.
+Developing software for a decentralized, off-chain orderbook and matching engine and moving from Ethereum to developing an open-sourced dYdX-specific chain software to power a major DeFi protocol is very much untested, but we believe this gives dYdX the best shot at developing software that could offer a long term competitive product experience with centralized exchanges.
 There is a huge amount to develop and many question marks, but we are excited for dYdX to continue to be leaders in adopting new technologies that give the opportunity to develop the best possible product experience.